stvnbrwn/AS400/README.md

 ![image](https://user-images.githubusercontent.com/75680603/126996396-d147badf-d0a5-4095-b159-4b904f722d77.png)

 	2) For Cron Module
-		those who wanted to use this utility in cron scheduler for that there is only these 5 option.
+		those who wanted to use this utility in cron scheduler for that there is only these 5 options.
 ![image](https://user-images.githubusercontent.com/75680603/126996884-934b9c6b-f067-4003-bbd4-7b38134d09bd.png)

 ## Input File Example

-	you can create a simple txt file which conatain all table name with library name for migration.
+	you can create a simple txt file which contains all table name with library name for migration.
 ![image](https://user-images.githubusercontent.com/75680603/126998148-ad7f934e-a65d-4f3a-8763-e26c7308a02f.png)

 	so here NIK is library name and after dot "." we have table name. we can any number of input tables in input file.